mwatson2/pygaposa/_sources/readme.rst

 Gaposa Motorized Shades API
 ===========================

-This module provides access to the cloud API for Gaposa motorized shades as used by the RollApp mobile application
+This module provides unofficial access to the cloud API for Gaposa motorized shades as used by the RollApp mobile application

 Contributing